arkcorn/neural-network/README.md

 # neural-network

-Neural network from scratch using Python, based on 3Blue1Brown's neural network video playlist - https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
+This is a neural network built from scratch only using Python -- No PyTorch or Tensorflow!

+This is also an attempt to replicate 3Blue1Brown's neural network that he built in his neural network video series, check it out here -> https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi